Jean-Baptiste-Lasselle/jbl-osm-original/README.md

   > `osm2pgsql -c -d gis --slim -C <cache size> --flat-nodes <flat nodes> planet-latest.osm.pbf`

   > where

   >     `<cache size>` is about 75% of memory in MiB, to a maximum of about 30000.
 Additional RAM will not be used.
   >     `<flat nodes>` is a location where a 36GiB+ file can be saved.

-et vérifier si cette fois , ma table `planet_osm_point` existera bien.
+et vérifier si cette fois , ma table `planet_osm_point` existe bel et bien.